 A view of Positano from near the bus stop

 Narrow paved and cobble stoned streets zigzag through the town, with all kinds of old buildings, houses, shops and cafes standing beside them.
 Although there were a lot of tourists there, Positano seemed like a fairly relaxed and peaceful little village.
-We stopped for some panini (Italian sandwich) at a cafe for lunch, before exploring more of the town, wandering through it’s tiny streets and in and out of interesting little shops.
+We stopped for some panini (Italian sandwich) at a cafe for lunch, before exploring more of the town, wandering through its tiny streets and in and out of interesting little shops.

 A street in Positano, Italy